 You must never use an oxy/fuel gas blowpipe on a drum or tank that has contained or may have contained flammable material unless you know it has been made safe.

-If it contains flammable material, it will need thorough cleaning.
+If it contains flammable material, it will need thorough cleaning or inerting (see the HSE guidance note CS15 The cleaning and gas freeing of tanks containing flammable residues).
 It may be safer for a specialist company to carry out the work.
 If in doubt, ask.